Four TED talks to help you become a better investor

 2. Accept that you are irrational

-Behavioral economist Dan Ariely lays out a series of experiments that demonstrate just how messed up our decision-making can be: We don’t save, we favour the default, and we follow the crowd.
+Behavioural economist Dan Ariely lays out a series of experiments that demonstrate just how messed up our decision-making can be.
+We don't save, we favour the default, and we follow the crowd.
 But when you accept your limitations you can start to build around them.